timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 ### Get compression stats and size

-One detail you might notice is that when the chunk is uncompressed, it does not bring the size of the chunk.
-For the uncompressed data, we need to fall back to the `chunks_detailed_size` function, passing a specific hypertable name as a parameter:
+When the chunk is uncompressed, this query does not show the size of the chunk.
+To get the size of uncompressed chunks, use the `chunks_detailed_size` function, and pass the hypertable name as a parameter:

 ```sql
 tsdb=> SELECT * FROM chunks_detailed_size('conditions');